revbayes/revbayes.github.io/tutorials/episodic_div/index.md

 {:.figure}

-![ The process is initiated at the first speciation event (the ‘crown-age’ of the MRCA) when there are two initial lineages.
+![ The process is initiated at the first speciation event (the 'crown-age' of the MRCA) when there are two initial lineages.
 At each speciation event the ancestral lineage is replaced by two descendant lineages.
 At an extinction event one lineage simply terminates.
 (A) A complete tree including extinct lineages.
 (B) The reconstructed tree of